aireilly/Tutorial-Codebase-Knowledge/docs/design.md

 shared = {
     # --- Inputs ---
-    "repo_url": None, # Provided by the user/main script if using GitHub "local_dir": None, # Provided by the user/main script if using local directory "project_name": None, # Optional, derived from repo_url/local_dir if not provided "github_token": None, # Optional, from argument or environment variable
+    "repo_url": None, # Provided by the user/main script if using GitHub "styleguide_repo_url": None, # Provided by the user/main script if using GitHub "local_dir": None, # Provided by the user/main script if using local directory "project_name": None, # Optional, derived from repo_url/local_dir if not provided "github_token": None, # Optional, from argument or environment variable